I have a sleep condition called catathrenia and want to share tips I've learned to help you stop annoying your partner.

-The reason the condition isn't considered dangerous to your health is because medical researchers consider the decision to hold your breath to be a conscious decision made by the brain, whereas obstructive sleep apnea sufferers subconsciously stop breathing during the night and as such are in greater danger.
+The reason the condition isn't considered dangerous to your health is that medical researchers consider the decision to hold your breath to be a conscious decision made by the brain, whereas obstructive sleep apnea sufferers subconsciously stop breathing during the night and, as such, are in greater danger.

 What Causes the Condition?

 Drinking too much alcohol is thought to be a cause of the condition because the alcohol prevents your throat muscles from relaxing properly during the night, meaning they work too hard, forcing the air out.
 Reducing the amount of alcohol you drink can help you to prevent the condition, as well as other sleep disorders such as restless legs syndrome and sleep paralysis, from occurring.
 Ideally, you should avoid drinking alcohol for up to four hours before you go to bed so that your body can overcome the effects of the substance.

 A lot of people who suffer from this condition generally report lying on their backs whilst they're asleep, but lying in this position can actually be the main cause of the condition.
 Lying on your back (supine position) can lead to breathing difficulties as the back of your tongue can actually come to rest at the back of your throat, blocking the airway and making it difficult for air to squeeze through.